 With all the beautiful winter and autumn vegetables blooming in our gardens and a moody weather that gets people inside snuggling up in their warm houses, I feel its time to talk a bit about sharing platters.
 There is something so comforting about relaxing at home with friends chatting over food and drinks for hours and it is one of my favorite things to do in the world.
-So I thought it would be time to share some of my favorite ideas on how to create a vegan grazing or crudite platter.
+So I thought it would be time to share some of my favorite ideas on how to create a vegan grazing platter or how some call it a crudités platter.
 Crudités are traditional French appetizers consisting of sliced or whole raw vegetables which are typically dipped in a vinaigrette or other dipping sauces.
-Following my step-by-step guide will help you to create a colourful, seasonal vegetable grazing platter (or crudite like the French would say).
+Following my step-by-step guide will help you to create a colourful, seasonal vegetable vegan grazing platter (or crudite like the French would say).

 So let’s break the foods down for a second:

 veg: use firm and crisps veggies like carrots, celery, olives, dried tomatoes, radish, Treviso radicchio, asparagus, tomatoes, steamed broccoli and cauliflower chunks, sugar snaps, baby corn, green beans, capsicum.

 fruits: go for fruit that doesn’t go brown quickly and remains fresh for some hours.
 Grapes in all variations are perfect, strawberries, figs, cherries, blackberries work well too.